Nexis is Introduced 1980

 "The NSFNET was the principal Internet backbone starting in approximately 1988, bridging between the rather restrictive US DoD creation of the Internet, and its broad commercialization in the mid-1990s.
 Basically, the NSFNET opened up the Internet to the world.
 Some critical Internet technologies, such as the Border Gateway Protocol (BGP) are a direct result of that period in Internet history.
 BGP was specifically created to allow the NSFNET backbone to differentiate routes learned via multiple paths from originally the Arpanet, but also from the regional networks.
 This then turned the Internet into a meshed infrastructure, backing away from the single-core architecture which the Arpanet had been using before."

-The IRS began electronic tax filing (e-filing) to lower operating costs and paper usage, using the processing system developed in 1969 by the IRS,
+In 1986 the IRS began electronic tax filing (IRS e-file) to lower operating costs and paper usage, using the processing system developed in 1969 by the IRS.

-The Brain boot sector virus (aka Pakistani flu) was released.
-Brain is considered the first IBM PC compatible virus, and the program responsible for the first IBM PC compatible virus epidemic.
+The Brain boot sector virus (aka Pakistani flu), considered the first IBM PC compatible virus, and the program responsible for the first IBM PC compatible virus epidemic, was released in January 1986.
 Also known as Lahore, Pakistani, Pakistani Brain, the virus was created in Lahore, Pakistan by 19 year old Pakistani programmer, Basit Farooq Alvi, and his brother, Amjad Farooq Alvi.
+The virus which was not destructive, was spread by floppy disk.

-After his arrest, Loyd Blankenship, under his "handle" or pseudonym "The Mentor," published The Conscience of a Hacker, also known as The Hacker Manifesto, in the underground hacker ezine Phrack, Volume One, Issue 7, Phile 3 of 10.
+After his arrest, on January 8, 1986 Loyd Blankenship, under his "handle" or pseudonym "The Mentor," published The Conscience of a Hacker in the underground hacker ezine Phrack, Volume One, Issue 7, Phile 3 of 10.
+This was also known as The Hacker Manifesto.

-The Standard Generalized Markup Language (ISO 8879:1986 SGML) was accepted by the International Organization for Standardization (ISO), Geneva, Switzerland.
+In October 1986 the Standard Generalized Markup Language (ISO 8879:1986 SGML) was accepted by the International Organization for Standardization (ISO), Geneva, Switzerland.
+SGML was:

 "an ISO-standard technology for defining generalized markup languages for documents.
 ISO 8879 Annex A.1 defines generalized markup: